Rome Advisory Committee

 Since 2014, the Cushwa Center has collaborated with Notre Dame’s Rome Global Gateway to host two international seminars, a major conference, frequent lectures and panels, and two research fellowships in Rome, Italy.
 Members of the Cushwa Center’s Rome Advisory Committee share their expertise and scholarship with the center, participate in its Rome events, and suggest new initiatives involving their own universities.
 The committee was inaugurated in November 2017 and is chaired by Luca Codignola, Cushwa’s senior fellow in Rome.

-Paolo Luca Bernardini, D.L.
-(Genova), Ph.D.
-(European University Institute, Florence), is professor of early modern and modern European history at Università dell'Insubria and Fellow of the Accademia dei Lincei (Centro Segre).
-He was a member of the Institute for Advanced Study (Princeton); of the Notre Dame Institute for Advanced Study, and of the Maimonides Center for Advanced Studies (Hamburg).
-He has also taught in South Africa, England, Hong-Kong, Kazakhstan, and the United States (as Fulbright professor).
-He is the author or editor of thirty-six books, dealing with early modern and modern religious, political, social and intellectual history.
+Paolo Luca Bernardini, DL (Genova), PhD (European University Institute, Florence), is professor of early modern and modern European history at Università dell'Insubria.
+He was a Member of the Institute for Advanced Study (Princeton); of the Notre Dame Institute for Advanced Study, of the Maimonides Center for Advanced Studies (Hamburg), and Fellow of the Accademia dei Lincei (Centro Segre).
+He has also taught in South Africa, England, the United States (as Fulbright Professor), Hong-Kong and Kazakhstan.
+He works on early modern and modern religious, and political, social, and intellectual history.
 His latest books are Venetia.
-Tessere di un mosaico infinito (2015) and La libertà, per esempio.
+Tessere di un mosaico infinito (2015); La libertà, per esempio.
 Questioni mediterranee e idee liberali (2017); Frammenti di un discorso liberale, ed.
 F. Mascellino (2018), and La parte migliore del mondo.
 Scritti sull'America, ed.
 Davy Marguerettaz (2021).

-Matteo Binasco, D.L.
-(Genova), M.A.
-(Saint Mary's), Ph.D.
-(NUI Galway), is lecturer of early modern history at Università per Stranieri di Siena and Università di Genova.
+Matteo Binasco, DL (Genova), MA (Saint Mary's), PhD (NUI Galway), is lecturer of early modern history at Università per Stranieri di Siena and Università di Genova.
 He was fellow at the Institute of Canadian Studies (Ottawa) and at the John Carter Brown Library (Providence, RI).
 He was then research fellow at the Istituto di Storia dell'Europa Mediterranea of Italy's Consiglio Nazionale delle Ricerche and postdoctoral research fellow at the Cushwa Center for the Study of American Catholicism of the University of Notre Dame.
 His main area of interest is the development of the clerical networks in the Atlantic area during the early modern period.
 He has authored Viaggiatori e missionari nel Seicento.
 Pacifique de Provins fra Levante, Acadia e Guyana (1622–1648) (2006), Roman Sources for the History of American Catholicism, 1763–1939 (2018), and Making, Breaking and Remaking the Irish Missionary Network: Ireland, Rome, and the West Indies in the Seventeenth Century (2020).
 He has also edited Luca Codignola's Little do We Know: History and Historians of the North Atlantic, 1492–2010 (2011), Rome and Irish Catholicism in the Atlantic World, 1622–1908 (2018), and Luke Wadding, the Irish Franciscans, and Global Catholicism (2020).

-Daniele Fiorentino, D.L.
-(Roma La Sapienza), M.A.
-(Kansas), Ph.D.
-(Roma La Sapienza), Ph.D.
-(Kansas), is professor of United States history at Università Roma Tre.
+Daniele Fiorentino, DL (Roma La Sapienza), MA (Kansas), PhD (Roma La Sapienza), PhD (Kansas), is professor of United States history at Università Roma Tre.
 Twice a Fulbright fellow, he taught at Università di Macerata and was director of the Center for American Studies in Rome.
-He is currently a member of the Board of the same center, and sits on the editorial board of American Studies: Mid-America; and is Head of the Department of Political Sciences of Università Roma Tre.
+He is currently a member of the Board of the same center, sits on the editorial board of American Studies: Mid-America; and is Head of the Department of Political Sciences of Università Roma Tre.
 A specialist on the history of the late 19th and early 20th century, he has written extensively on American Indian history and US-Italian relations.
 His latest book is Gli Stati Uniti e il Risorgimento d'Italia 1848–1913 (2013).

-Irene Fosi, D.L.
-(Siena), Diploma of Archivist-Librarian (Vatican School of Palaeography, Diplomatics and Archives Administration), is professor of early modern history at Università G. D'Annunzio (Chieti-Pescara).
+Irene Fosi, DL (Siena), Diploma of Archivist-Librarian (Vatican School of Palaeography, Diplomatics and Archives Administration), is professor of early modern history at Università G. D'Annunzio (Chieti-Pescara).
 She previously taught at Università di Roma La Sapienza and at Università della Calabria.
-She was Alexander von Humboldt Stiftung Fellow at several German universities (Marburg, Tübingen, Freiburg im Breisgau, Berlin) and at Princeton University.
-Her research interests include justice and society in early modern Italy, diplomatic and cultural relations between the Roman court and the Holy Roman Empire, and religious conversion in the early modern European society.
-Her latest books are Papal Justice: Subjects and Court in the Papal State, 1500–1750 (2011, It. ed.
-2007), and Convertire lo straniero.
-Stranieri e Inquisizione a Roma in età moderna (2011, English translation forthcoming 2018).
+She was Alexander von Humboldt Stiftung Fellow at several German Universities (Marburg, Tübingen, Freiburg im Breisgau, Berlin) and at Princeton University.
+Her main research topics are justice and society in early modern Italy, diplomatic and cultural relations between the Roman court and the Holy Roman Empire, and religious conversion in the early modern European society.
+Her latest books are Papal Justice: Subjects and Court in the Papal State, 1500–1750 (2011), and Inquisition, Conversion, and Foreigners in Baroque Rome (2020).

-Giovanni Pizzorusso, D.L.
-(Pisa), Ph.D.
-(Genova), is associate professor of early modern history at Università G. d’Annunzio (Chieti-Pescara).
+Giovanni Pizzorusso, DL (Pisa), PhD (Genova), is associate professor of early modern history at Università G. d’Annunzio (Chieti-Pescara).
 He has been visiting professor at the École des Hautes Études en Sciences Sociales (Paris), the Max-Planck Institut (Frankfurt am Main), and Université Paris 7-Denis Diderot.
-His main research interests are the history of the Catholic missionary institutions in the age of early globalization (Propaganda Fide) and the role of the missionaries in the circulation of knowledge in a global perspective.
+His main research interests are the history of the Catholic missionary institutions in the age of early globalization (Propaganda Fide) and the role of the missionaries in the circulation of knowledge in an Atlantic and global perspective.
 He recently published Governare le missioni, conoscere il mondo nel XVII secolo.
 La Congregazione pontificia de Propaganda Fide (2018); "Le lingue a Roma: studio e pratica nei collegi missionari nella prima età moderna," Rivista Storica Italiana, 132 (2020); and "The New World of the New Society of Jesus: Giovanni Antonio Grassi and his Notizie varie sullo stato presente della Repubblica degli Stati Uniti (1818).” in La Compagnie de Jésus des anciens régimes au monde contemporain (XVIIIe–XXe siècles), ed.
 P.-A. Fabre, P. Goujon, and M.M.
 Morales (2020).

-Matteo Sanfilippo, D.L.
-(Roma La Sapienza), Ph.D.
-(Genova), is professor of early modern history at Università della Tuscia (Viterbo).
-He is also director of Fondazione Centro Studi Emigrazione (Rome), director of the Istituto Storico Scalabriniano (Rome), co-editor of the journal Archivio storico dell'emigrazione italiana and managing editor of Studi Emigrazione.
-He has taught at École Normale Supérieure and at École des hautes études en sciences sociales (Paris), and was co-director of the Canadian Academic Centre in Italy (Rome).
-He has authored twenty-six books and edited forty books or special issues of scholarly journals.
-Among his latest publications, he authored Historian's Creed: l'età moderna tra vecchi e nuovi media (2017), L'emigrazione nei documenti pontifici (2018), and Storie, epoche, epidemie (2020); and edited Holy See's Archives as Sources for American History (2016, ed., with Kathleen Sprows Cummings), and Historian’s Creed: l’età moderna tra vecchi e nuovi media (2017).
+Matteo Sanfilippo, DL (Roma La Sapienza), PhD (Genova), is professor of early modern history at Università della Tuscia (Viterbo).
+He is also scientific director of Fondazione Centro Studi Emigrazione (Rome), director of the Istituto Storico Scalabriniano (Rome), co-editor of the journal Archivio storico dell'emigrazione italiana, and managing editor of Studi Emigrazione.
+He has taught at École Normale Supérieure et at École des hautes études en sciences sociales (Paris), and was co-director of the Canadian Academic Center in Italy (Rome).
+Among his latest publications, he authored Historian's Creed: l'età moderna tra vecchi e nuovi media (2017), L'emigrazione nei documenti pontifici (2018), and Storie, epoche, epidemie (2020); and edited Holy See's Archives as Sources for American History, with K.S.
+Cummings (2016), and Gli agenti presso la Santa Sede delle comunità e degli stati stranieri, with P. Tusor (2020).

-Maurizio Sangalli, D.L.
-(Pavia), Ph.D.
-(Università Cattolica del Sacro Cuore, Milan), is professor of early modern history at Università per Stranieri di Siena.
-The main topics of his research are the Italian social and religious history from the 16th to the 18th century and the history of education in the pre-Unification Italian states.
+Maurizio Sangalli, DL (Pavia), PhD (Università Cattolica del Sacro Cuore, Milan), is professor of early modern history at Università per Stranieri di Siena.
+The main topics of his research are the Italian social and religious history from the sixteenth to the 18th century and the history of education in the pre-Unification Italian states.
 His latest books are Le smanie per l'educazione.
-Le Scuole Pie a Venezia in età moderna (2012); Maria Teresa d'Asburgo.
+Le Scuole pie a Venezia in età moderna (2012); Maria Teresa d'Asburgo.
 L'arte del possibile (2014), and Una città, due imperi.
-Amministrazione pubblica e decurionato a Lodi tra Spagna e Austria (XVI–XVIII sec.) (forthcoming 2018).
+Amministrazione pubblica e decurionato a Lodi tra Spagna e Austria (secoli XVI–XVIII) (2018).